smooge/Ansible-smoogespace/README.md

 Currently the gitignore tries not to track directories named private. ansible-vault is to be used to keep private variables secret.

+### roles/ logic

+Roles will normally be written with an eye towards a common action on a specific rpm or set of rpms.
+This should allow for concentration on an action inside a role versus trying to make a 'generic' role which does all things that a specific rpm could do.
+This will limit reuse, but many times the software is changing enough that 'reuse' is limited already.

 ## Targeted Architectures